Curriculum, Enrollment, and Graduation

 Ceremony

 Commencement is a ceremony designed to celebrate the graduation of students in a particular semester.
-The commencement ceremony generally happens before final grades are posted and walking in commencement does not guarantee the conferral or final awarding of the degree.
+The commencement ceremony generally occurs before final grades are posted, and walking in commencement does not guarantee the conferral or final awarding of the degree.
 Students should plan to RSVP for commencement and watch the commencement website for details on their commencement celebration.

 Students must walk in the semester they are applying to graduate.
 Students graduating in summer participate in the commencement affiliated with their student level.
 Undergraduate summer degree candidates participate in the preceding spring commencement.
 Graduate summer degree candidates participate in the following fall semester commencement.
-Students may appeal to participate in an alternative commencement ceremony if a university sponsored event, policy or practice prevents them from participating in the ceremony associated with their term of graduation.
-For petition and details the student should contact the office of the registrar.
+Students may appeal to participate in an alternative commencement ceremony if a university-sponsored event, policy, or practice prevents them from participating in the ceremony associated with their term of graduation.
+For petitions and details, the student should contact the Office of the Registrar.

 Regalia